Haydon Roberts

-Haydon Cameron Roberts (born 10 May 2002) is an English professional footballer who plays as a left back and centre back for side Bristol City.
+Haydon Cameron Roberts (born 10 May 2002) is an English professional footballer who plays as a left back and centre back for side Reading.

 Club career

 Brighton & Hove Albion

 Roberts made his professional and first team debut for Brighton & Hove Albion, whose academy he had progressed from, on 25 September 2019 in the EFL Cup at home against Aston Villa where he scored Brighton's only goal in a 3–1 defeat.

 His next appearance came almost a year later, on 17 September 2020.
 This appearance again came in the EFL Cup, this time coming on as a substitute in the 4–0 home victory over Portsmouth.

 Rochdale (loan)

 Roberts signed a season long loan deal with League One side Rochdale on 16 October 2020.
 He made his debut four days later in which was also his professional league debut, playing the full match and helping keep a clean sheet in the 1–0 away win over Burton Albion.
 Roberts made 25 appearances in the league and in all competitions as Rochdale finished in 21st place so were relegated from the third tier.